Rankin retains world titles in historic Hydro bout

 After an evenly-fought first half of the bout, the Scot asserted her dominance to pick the Mexican challenger off in emphatic fashion in the final rounds.

-Rankin, Scotland's first female world champion, became the first woman to headline a major bout in her homeland in front of the 4,5000-strong crowd.
+Rankin, Scotland's first female world champion, became the first woman to headline a major bout in her homeland in front of the 4,500-strong crowd.

 With the magnitude of the occasion taking centre stage, Rankin had to ensure she blocked out all the outside emotion when the bell rung, while Ayala's focus was on muting a boisterous home crowd on her first world title fight.